 Screen size: 27 inches | Resolution: 3840×2160 | Aspect ratio: 16:9 | Panel Type: IPS | Refresh Rate: 60Hz

-These Philips monitors are very good.
-They have high-quality panels to give you an UltraClear, 4K UHD (3840 x 2160) resolution.
-Suppose you are a professional who needs editing video for Auto CAD design, 3D applications, or a financial wizard working on huge spreadsheets.
+These Philips monitors are excellent.
+They have high-quality panels for an UltraClear, 4K UHD (3840 x 2160) resolution.
+Suppose you are a professional who needs to edit video for Auto CAD design, 3D applications, or a financial wizard working on massive spreadsheets.
 In that case, these displays will make your images come alive.

-The IPS panel gives good images with colors that are bright. it’s one of the best budget monitors for video editing on our list.
+The IPS panel gives good images with colors that are bright.
+It’s one of our list of best budget monitors for video editing.

 The IPS panel displays the full Dynamic Range of colors for video editing.
 It does not have many errors, and the errors are minor.
 Its screen has a refresh rate of 60Hz and high-quality pictures.

-This monitor is good because it doesn’t make your eyes tired because it has a built-in eye-saver mode.
+This monitor is good.
+It doesn’t tire your eyes because it has a built-in eye-saver mode.
 It also has a blue color mode that is easier on your eyes.
 The monitor has a curved stand, which makes it look nice.

 This monitor has two big screens, 768 VGA SP.
 It is suitable for photography and movies.
 It is perfect for professionals who need consistent brightness and color accuracy.